The mystery of Entremont cut off heads

 On this vast hill overlooking Aix city, the Salyens, a Celto-Ligurian people, raised their fortress (oppidum in Latin) and made of Entremont the capital city of their territory.

 They were bearded, hairy, boorish, whoa!
 Never come across a Salyens!
 Barbarian, violent, bloodthirsty, they took a very bad habit: to bring back souvenirs from the war.
 Souvenirs with a pretty nasty taste: their enemies' chopped off heads, honestly!

-Between those two districts was a portico where Salyens hang... their enemies' heads!
+Between those two districts was a portico where Salyens hung their enemies heads!
 They made statues of those heads: 43 centimetres high and 32 large, made of white and soft stone.
-They're neckless, cut level with the chin!
 What was the purpose of these scary heads?
 Celts needed their power to fight.

 And they found it in their enemies' skulls, even if they were simple stony effigy.
 Oh, Celts kept real heads at home, took in the battle fields!
-Yes, embalmed in cedar oil and displayed in a box, they proudly shown them to their guests!
+They embalmed them in cedar oil and displayed them in a box they proudly showed to their guests!